IverMartinson/Fizzix/readme.md

 # Fizzix, a 2D and 3D Physics Engine

 # NOT FINISHED.
-CANNOT SOLVE 2D or 3D PHYSICS
+CANNOT SOLVE 2D or 3D PHYSICS YET

 ### Etymology